Djokovic faces a third day in Australian migrant detention in COVID vaccine furore

 The group's information sheet, as published by News Corp, said players could enter the country with an "overseas medical exemption" that had been "reviewed by an Australian medical practitioner" then entered on a central database.

 The document was distributed to players last month, News Corp reported.
-But the federal government has said it wrote to Tennis Australia in November saying that prior infection with COVID-19 was not necessarily grounds for exemption in Australia, as it was elsewhere.
+But the federal government released a letter showing it wrote to Tennis Australia in November saying that prior infection with COVID-19 was not necessarily grounds for exemption in Australia, as it was elsewhere.

+Tennis Australia CEO Craig Tiley defending the organisation's actions, according to a video that emerged on Saturday.

+In an address to Tennis Australia staff, uploaded to News Corp websites, Tiley said he would tell the full story about the saga but was constrained because Djokovic was challenging his visa cancellation in court.

 Djokovic, 34, has not revealed the grounds for his exemption and has consistently refused to disclose his vaccination status.
 Vaccines are not mandatory in Australia but are required for some activities.